- What is the Keto Diet?|

-Preliminary clinical trials and animal studies have shown promise for the treatment neurological problems with ketogenic eating plans.
+Preliminary clinical trials and animal studies have shown promise for the treatment of neurological problems with ketogenic eating plans.
 Among the conditions which may benefit from a very low-carb diet: Alzheimer’s disease, Parkinson’s disease, and traumatic brain injuries.
 (27)

 Those studies were largely motivated by the successful use of keto to treat epilepsy.
 A version of the keto diet has been used for decades to treat seizures caused by childhood epilepsy, and in recent years it has been used successfully to treat adult patients as well.
 (28)

 Other Possible Health Benefits

 Research has shown a number of additional potential health benefits to the keto diet.
 They require additional study, but the possibilities include:

 - Improved mental focus: The natural ups-and-downs of glucose in the bloodstream (higher after meals, lower between them) can wreak havoc with the brain’s performance.
 Ketosis delivers a steady stream of ketones to the brain, potentially leading to less brain fog and more clarity.
 (29)